Human rights in the Democratic Republic of the Congo: 2006 Elections and political participation

 There were reports of isolated cases of violence, including two accidental killings by security forces, but there was no evidence to suggest that the violence was intended to prevent, or that it prevented, citizens from voting.
 However, there were also reports of interference with voting rights.
 For example, some members of the security forces in the provinces of Katanga and North Kivu allegedly confiscated electoral cards and demanded cash for their return before the July 30 elections.

 In July participants in a Kinshasa campaign rally for MLC presidential candidate Bemba killed a civilian and members of security forces, destroyed property, and committed rape (see section 1.a.).

 On October 29, a crowd burned down several polling stations in Equateur Province after security forces accidentally killed a bystander (see section 1.a.).

 MONUC reported that on October 29, FARDC soldiers stopped a group of more than 200 citizens on their way to vote and subjected them to physical abuse in Aveba, Ituri District.
 In Nizi, also in Ituri District, FARDC soldiers established a checkpoint and demanded money from travelers, including citizens on their way to vote.
 In both cases, the FARDC regional military commander arrested several soldiers for their actions.
 No additional information was available at year's end.

 On November 21, after Vice President Bemba's attorneys formally contested the provisional election results, Bemba's supporters set the Supreme Court building on fire.
 UN forces restored order after riot police fled the scene.
 Bemba supporters beat one police officer.
 The Supreme Court confirmed the election results on November 27, and Vice President Bemba agreed to abide by the results.

 Some privately owned and state broadcast stations provided overtly biased, unbalanced, or false election coverage favoring certain candidates.
 The HAM sanctioned state and privately owned broadcast stations during the campaign for inciting ethnic hatred or violence and for violating media regulations intended to ensure balanced electoral reporting.
 The HAM sanctioned stations favoring Vice President Bemba more frequently than stations favoring President Kabila, and most observers said they believed that pro-Kabila stations also violated the media code of conduct and were sanctioned, but they did not commit as many infractions as pro-Bemba stations did (see section 2.a.).
 On numerous occasions during the campaign, broadcast stations owned by Bemba or his supporters promoted ethnic hatred.
 Vice President Bemba's campaign used ethnic slurs in reference to President Kabila and alleged that Kabila, who spent part of his youth outside the country, was a foreigner.

-Candidates standing for election who already held positions in the transitional government—particularly those who owned private broadcast stations—had considerably more access to media than those who did not.